 Bitcoins are created by a process called mining, in which participants verify and record payments in exchange for transaction fees and newly minted bitcoins.
 Users send and receive bitcoins using wallet software on a personal computer, mobile device, or a web application.
 Bitcoins can be obtained by mining or in exchange for products, services, or other currencies.

-posted "The Topography of Tears" 14 days ago
+posted "The history of “scientist”" 29 days ago

 voted for comment "I enjoy Rand's writing and many of her ideas.
 I really do.
 I'm not too familiar ..."
 29 days ago

 voted for "Rand on the Middle East" 29 days ago